 Strike-Slip Displacement of the San Gabriel Fault, Southern California.

-Assistant Professor of Geology, University of California, Los Angeles
+By John C. Crowell, Assistant Professor of Geology, University of California, Los Angeles.

 The San Gabriel fault, which trends northwestward subparallel to the San Andreas fault for a distance of about 90 miles, apparently has a right strike-slip displacement of approximately 20 miles.
 The evidence in support of this conclusion comes from a consideration of the present distribution of coarse clastic sediments with reference to their source areas, and is described briefly in this paper.
 Two independent masses of conglomerate and breccia were laid down net to the San Gabriel fault scarp during late Miocene and Pliocene time.
 These masses have been displaced laterally by almost continuous strike-slip movement on the fault, beginning at some time in the early late Miocene and continuing until about the end of the Pliocene.
 A more complete description of the argument has been published elsewhere (Crowell, 1952).